In this short guide, we will walk you through the basics of creating a premium ownership agreement. Let's get started!

 8) Cosynd will notify you when your collaborators have agreed to your terms or proposed alternatives.
 With their feedback, you can finalize the terms of the agreement for signing.

-From your dashboard under "Agreements," open your agreement.
+From your dashboard under "Agreement Invitations," open your agreement.
 Navigate through the term tabs by clicking on "Continue".
 In each tab, Cosynd will ask you if you want to finalize the agreement with the original term you chose or if you want to switch to another term (such as ones that your collaborators have suggested).
 If you decide to change a term, follow these steps:

 1) Click on "Adjust My Proposal."